 The latex works made during 2019-20 continue in this vein and are a visceral association with skinning, the removal of an outer layer of the body that holds everything inside in-together as if having been flayed.

-In her most recent fabric works the shroud seems to have reappeared as found pieces of fabric, often previously used, or left as remnants and sold cheaply.
+In her most recent fabric works, the shroud seems to have reappeared as found pieces of fabric, often previously used, or left as remnants and sold cheaply.

-Some of them have had lives as table linens, curtains, bed covers, dresses and in there stitching together there is a holding together, a mending of what might otherwise fall apart, a redemptive process of sorts.
+Some of them have had lives as table linens, curtains, bed covers, dresses and in their stitching together there is a holding together, a mending of what might otherwise fall apart, a redemptive process of sorts.

 The safety of our visitors and staff is a top priority, so to help us manage the number of people in the MAC at any one time, we are asking you to pre-book your gallery visit.